alexalpz/learning-node/README.md

 # Node.js Essential Training Course

 * Have worked with global objects and global processes.
-Used flags to locate indexes in arrays.
-Also used flags to obtain values.
+Used flags to locate indexes and values in arrays.
-* Was able to create a small questions/answers application on JavaScript with asynchronous code that involved arrays, incrementor, conditional statements and javascript template literals.
+* Was able to create a small questions/answers application on JavaScript with asynchronous code (using standard input/output objects)  conditional statements and javascript template literals.
+* Used arugemnt variablesd with process.argv examples and collect info when loading terminal
-* Worked with timing functions and have created seconds delay on the terminal.
+* Worked with timing functions, arrow functions and have created seconds delay on the terminal.
 *
 *